 For more information please contact Prof. dr. Hervé Vanderschuren, tel.: +32 16 37 62 45, mail: email@example.com.

-The Tropical Crop Improvement Lab works in close collaboration with Bioversity International (located in the same building), managing the International Musa Germplasm Transit Centre (ITC), which is home to the world’s largest collection of banana germplasm.
+The Tropical Crop Improvement Laboratory works in close collaboration with the team of The Alliance - Bioversity International (located in the same building) managing the International Musa Germplasm Transit Centre (ITC), which is home to the world’s largest collection of banana germplasm.
 The laboratory has a strong expertise in cassava and banana research.

 The following tasks are planned:

-The research project will also build on a strong collaboration with Bioversity International and other CGIAR research centers (IITA, CIAT) for technology development and assessment.
+The research project will also build on a strong international collaboration network including CGIAR research centers (IITA, Alliance) for access to genetic resources.

-We seek a candidate with a degree in Biology, Bioinformatics, Biotechnology, Agricultural Sciences or other relevant degree for the above mentioned tasks.
-The successful candidate should have demonstrated experience in at least two of the following research fields: molecular biology, tissue culture, bioinformatics, crop genetics, biotechnology, phytopathology.
+We seek a candidate with a degree in Biology, Bioinformatics, Biotechnology, Agricultural Sciences or other relevant degree for the abovementioned tasks.
+The successful candidate should have a demonstrated experience in bioinformatics and molecular biology.

 The successful candidate will have the following profile: